jhegg/github-desktop-notifier/README.md

 The app is setup to talk to GitHub.com, as long as the username is entered.

 1. Get [an OAuth token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) for your GitHub.com account.
-It does not require any special permissions.
+It does not require any special permissions/scopes, so it is recommended that you uncheck all of the scopes.
 2. Open `GitHub Desktop Notifier`, click on `Edit -> Preferences`, and put in the user name and OAuth token, then click OK.
   * Or, `./gradlew run -Parguments=-u,jhegg,-t,12345`